j0xhn/storytime/README.md

       - testimonials
       - design reset password & welcome & marketing emails
       - create a "feedback" form - hookup to another service?
+      - possibly a blinking cursor in inputs or auto select?

     [ ] Directed to signup
       - signup / login